cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-ecvoprf.md

 All hash functions in the protocol are assumed to be random oracles.
 Let L be the security parameter.
 Let k be the prover's (P) secret key, and Y = kG be its corresponding public key for some generator G taken from the group GG.
-Let x be the verifier's (V) input to the VOPRF protocol.
+Let x be the verifier's (V) input to the ECVOPRF protocol.
 (Commonly, it is a random L-bit string, though this is not required.)
 ECVOPRF begins with V randomly blinding its input for the signer.
 The latter then applies its secret key to the blinded value and returns the result.
 To finish the computation, V then